OSInside/kiwi/doc/source/image_description/elements.rst

   will not have any effect because the write partition will be resized on first boot to the available disk space.

+overlayroot_write_partition="true|false"
+  For the `oem` type only, allows to specify if the extra read-write partition in an `overlayroot` setup should be created or not.
+  By default the partition is created and the kiwi-overlay dracut module also expect it to be present.
+However, the overlayroot feature can also be used without dracut (`initrd_system="none"`) and under certain circumstances it is handy to configure if the partition table should contain the read-write partition or not.

 bootfilesystem="ext2|ext3|ext4|fat32|fat16":
   If an extra boot partition is required this attribute specify which filesystem should be used for it.
 The